-Joan has contributed to the development of 81 completed features and television shows.
+Utilizing The Technique™, Joan and has developed 81 completed features and television shows.
 80 have been released.
 71 came to her without financing.
-The works have been nominated over 800 times and won over 406 times, including major nods at the Academy and Emmy Awards.
-Altogether they have earned over 1.8 billion dollars.
-Having worked with so many of cinema and televisions most vital new voices, Joan's sphere of influence continues to expand.
+The works have been nominated over 1000 times and won over 450 times, including major nods at the Academy and Emmy Awards.
+Altogether the films have earned over 2 billion dollars.
+Having worked with so many of cinema and television’s most vital new voices, Joan's sphere of influence continues to expand.

 Joan's visionary filmmaking workshops are unique in their exploration of all the art forms involved in filmmaking, from a deep study of character, story and script, to liberating and illuminating scene work with actors, to the investigation of visual personality of the film.
 The workshop provides practical but profound tools for finding the essence of each aspect of the film, and maximizing it for its strongest, most realized expression.
 Director Niki Caro said of Joan, "She brings insight and clarity to every project she works on.
 She has a deep understanding of the architecture of a story and is as rigorous with structure as she is with character.
 She is an invaluable partner.
 Working with her is thrilling."